amokbel/data310/wedw1.md

 ![img_7.png](img_7.png)
 * #### Evaluate how your model for the MNIST dataset compared with your model of the Fashion_MNIST dataset.
 Which of the two models is more accurate?
 Why do you think this is so?

 The models were similar in terms of execution and training.
 However, the MINST was more accurate than Fashion_MINST.
-MINST had a higher testing and training score than Fashion_MNIST.
-I think this is because numbers, even though handwritten, do not vary as much as fashion or articles of clothing, therefore, they're easier to train AND predict.
+MINST had a higher testing and training score.
+I believe this is because numbers, even though handwritten, do not vary as much as fashion or articles of clothing, therefore, they're easier to train AND predict.